mka-2025/dhsi2025demo/README.md

 # Dhsi2025demo Info

-This is a demo project I created for DHSI to walk thorugh Collectionbuilder
+This is a demo project I created for DHSI to walk thorugh Collectionbuilder.

 -------